postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 ### Requesting an OAuth 2.0 token

-The full list of parameters to request a new access token is as follows, depending on your grant type:
+The full list of parameters to request a new access token is as follows, depending on your grant type

+#### Configuration Options tab

 * __Token Name:__ The name you want to use for the token.
 * __Grant Type:__ A dropdown list of options.
 This will depend on the API service provider requirements.